Dwn96/CSV-Summarizer/README.md

         npm run pkg

-4. Step 3 will generate a file named **index** which should be made executable via
+4. Step 3 will generate a file named **summarize-csv** which should be made executable via

         chmod +x index

+# Using the application

+  This application only accepts csv inputs from stdin.
+Any other file type will throw an error.

+  To process a csv file run (without the curly braces):

+        ./summarize-csv {filename.csv}